wp-plugins/ose-firewall/readme.txt

-=== OSE Firewall™ Security===
+=== Centrora Security™===
 Contributors: osexcel, ProHelix, ProKai, ProChase
-Contributors: Open Source Excellence
+Contributors: Centrora
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PE4MSVEGBLLKE
 Tags: better wordpress security, better wp security, security, admin, anti-spam, wordpress, anti-hack, anti-virus, wordpress security, anti-malware, firewall,security plugin, virus scanning, virus cleanning, clean malicious codes,firewall security, front-end security, personal security, protection, rfi, secure, secure website, security, security log, security plugin, SQL Injection, web server security, website security, wordpress security, xss, malware, spam, hack, hacker
-Requires at least: 3.5
+Requires at least: 3.7
-Tested up to: 3.6.1
+Tested up to: 3.8.1
-Stable tag: 2.2.1
+Stable tag: 2.2.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OSE Firewall™ Security - part of Better WordPress Security™ Project, a WordPress Firewall plugin to protect your website against hacking, virus and spam.
+Centrora Security™ - part of Better WordPress Security™ Project, a WordPress Firewall plugin to protect your website against hacking, virus and spam.

 == Description ==

 = MOST EPIC WORDPRESS SECURITY PLUGIN =
-OSE Firewall™ Security - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
+Centrora Security™ - A WordPress Security Plugin powered by <a href = "http://www.protect-website.com">ProWeb</a>.
 It protects your WordPress Website from attacks and hacking.
 The built-in Malware and Security Scanner helps you identify any security risks, malicious codes, spam, virus, SQL injection attack, and security vulnerabilities.

 = Aim to build Better Wordpress Security - the more secure wordpress environment =
 The plugin is part of the Better WordPress Security™ Project.
 Better WordPress Security™ is a project that aims to create a safer WordPress environment for every WordPress users by guiding them to avoid infected plugins and themes.
-OSE Firewall™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.
+Centrora Security™™ is the first plugin of the project, that tries to help all Wordpress users to enhance the security of their website.

 If you would like to know more about website security tips, e.g. installig web application firewall or a dedicated firewall in your server, please visit our blog to read articles about website security <a href = "http://www.protect-website.com/category/blog/">here.</a>.
 We will regularly write up security articles so you can enhance your website security.
 If you would like to promote a better and more secure Wordpress environment, please feel free to Like us in Facebook <a href = "https://www.facebook.com/protectwebsite" alt="ProWeb" >here</a> or follow our <a href="https://twitter.com/ProtectWebsite">twitter</a> to ask any questions about website security.
 Our security analysts and security consultants will try to answer your questions as soon as possible.

 = Customer Support =
-If you need help in using OSE Firewall Securitiy plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.protect-website.com/support-center">Click here to get started.</a>
+If you need help in using Centrora Security™ plugin, save time by starting your support request online and we'll connect you to a security analyst or even the senior security consultant.  <a href = "http://www.protect-website.com/support-center">Click here to get started.</a>

+= New Security Features in Centrora Security v3.0 =

 = New Security Features in OSE Firewall v2.0 =
 * Manage IPs in Firewall Setting - blacklisting, whitelisting, and monitoring IPs in the Firewall IP Management Section